Māori engineering graduate follows path of two sisters

 The sisters are developing solutions that look seamless and feature traditional materials – while still having the strength to hold up a 1.2 tonne pole for decades to come.

 “There are major challenges.
-The pou are ten metres tall and have a 600-millimetre diameter, which is enormous,” says Ngarui.
+The pou are ten metres tall and have a 600-millimetre diameter.,” says Ngarui.
+“But we’re passionate about creating footings that are culturally appropriate.”

 Searching academic publications didn’t turn up any specific solutions for pou footings, though reports about Native American totem poles offered some ideas, says Tiaho.

-The pou have not yet been carved, because the iwi wants to ensure the structural system is woven into the pou’s design from the outset.
+The pou have not yet been carved.
+The iwi wants to ensure the structural system is intentional and woven seamlessly into the pou’s design from the outset.
+The sisters hope the techniques they develop might be adapted for more widespread use in the future.

-Although their parents are both university graduates, the three sisters had to overcome the expected and some unexpected challenges to gain their degrees in engineering.
+Although their parents are university graduates, the three sisters drew on whānau strength and confidence from their culture to gain their degrees.

 “It’s rare to have a Māori female engineer, and even rarer to have three Māori engineer sisters together in a family,” Ngarui says.
+“The challenge was that this was a whole, brand-new world to us.
+The journey to get there was rough."

-“Those who typically have access to this degree and career are usually rich, Pākeha, and male.
+“Those who typically have access to this degree and career are usually rich, Pākeha and male.
 As someone who is just about the complete opposite of that, how could I have aspired to this if I didn't see it reflected in my reality, my community, my schooling?

-“The remarkable thing about this story is that it was a random conversation with a careers advisor in the middle of my second-to-last year of college that opened this door to engineering and ultimately changed our lives,” says Ngarui.
+“The remarkable thing about this story is that it was a random conversation with a careers adviser in the middle of my second-to-last year of college that opened this door to engineering and ultimately changed our lives,” says Ngarui.

-“You sit down in your first lecture with over 800 engineering students... there's barely anyone there that's Māori.
+“You sit down in your first lecture with over 800 engineering students... there's barely anyone there who's Māori.
 It's quite sad to be honest.
 The few there are of you group together,” says Ngarui.

+Although gaining their degrees proved hard work, the sisters have no regrets.
+They see great opportunities in their chosen profession.
 Having just graduated, Tiaho is off to a flying start, with a permanent role in a structural engineering consultancy.

 Media contact